9 things to expect after buying a memory foam mattress

 You obviously aren’t expected to try and fit an expanded mattress back into its box but do make sure you have any paperwork that came with the bed available and that it’s stripped and ready to be collected.

-3 memory foam mattresses in a box with free returns
+3 memory foam mattresses in a box to shop today

-If you’re on a budget in the US, the Siena Memory Foam mattress is an excellent choice.
-It’s surprisingly firm for an all-foam mattress and is supportive enough for both back and stomach sleepers.
+If you’re on a budget, the Siena Memory Foam Mattress is an excellent value for money choice.
+It’s surprisingly firm for an all-foam mattress, making it supportive for back and stomach sleepers.
 We think it’s one of the best cheap mattresses you can buy.
 Temperature regulation and motion isolation are also excellent, but it does lack some pressure relief.
 A queen size is now $399 (was $769), and you'll get free shipping and returns, a 180-night trial, and a 10-year warranty.

 Jo Plumridge is an experienced mattress reviewer with several years' experience covering all things mattresses and sleep, and who tests memory foam, hybrid and organic mattresses.
 What Jo doesn't know about a boxed mattress isn't worth knowing, so naturally we tasked her with producing a series of features for Tom's Guide looking at all aspects of mattresses, from how to pick between latex and memory foam (it's a tricky one), to the seven mistakes people make when buying a mattress for the first time.
 When testing the DreamCloud Luxury Hybrid for Tom's Guide, Jo said: "I loved the back support and pressure relief it offered.
 Plus, it looks far more expensive than it is."
 When she isn’t writing about sleep, Jo also writes extensively on interior design, home products and photography.